Summer 2021 Trimester Plan/Schedule

 Required Safety Precautions for Students

-- All students are required to properly wear a mask while on campus.
+- All students are required to properly wear a mask while on campus, unless fully vaccinated.

-- All students are required to practice proper social distancing guidelines.
+- All students are required to practice proper social distancing guidelines (with universal masking, students should maintain a distance of at least 3 feet in classroom settings).

 - All students are required to adhere to proper hand washing/sanitizing guidelines.